 Swimming Pool Injury

 Americans enjoy swimming pools in our communities, homes, hotels, apartment buildings and elsewhere.
 But along with the fun, there are very real dangers.
-The US Consumer Product Safety Commission has reported nearly 400 swimming pool fatalities per year in recent years and most of these involve small children.
-The situation is so serious that in 2010 the CPSC launched a major safety campaign to try to reduce injury and death related to swimming pools and spas.
-Atlanta Georgia’s Charles Scholle is a well-respected lawyer with nearly two decades of experience compassionately representing clients and their loved ones who have been seriously injured due to the property owners’ negligence.
+The United States Consumer Product Safety Commission has reported nearly 400 swimming pool fatalities per year in recent years and most of these involve small children.
+The situation is so serious that in past years, the CPSC launched a major safety campaign to try to reduce injury and death related to swimming pools and spas.
+Charles Scholle is a well-respected Gwinnett County injury lawyer with over two decades of experience compassionately representing clients and their loved ones who have been seriously injured due to the property owners’ negligence.

 Swimming pool owners can be held responsible for the following conditions, among others: